wmleler/jacktrip/README.md

-This file is to make your Raspberry Pi running the JackTrip image from the JackTrip Foundation accept USB connected audio adapters, interfaces, or mixers.
+This file is to make your Raspberry Pi running the JackTrip disk image from the JackTrip Foundation accept most USB connected audio adapters, interfaces, or mixers.
 The jacktrip-init.sh file in this repository replaces the file of the same name in the directory /usr/local/bin/ on the Raspberry Pi.

 In order to replace this file, you will need to:
 * Copy jacktrip-init.sh from this repository to your computer
 * Open two terminal windows on your computer (where you have placed the new file)
-* In first window, "ssh" onto your Raspberry Pi
+* In first window, "ssh" onto your Raspberry Pi (see document below)
 * Use the "rw" command to make the filesystem writable
 * In second window, transfer the new file onto your Raspberry Pi using "scp"
 * In the first window, "cd" to /usr/local/bin
 * (optional but recommended just in case) Save a copy of jacktrip-init.sh
-* Move the file in ~/jacktrip-init.sh to the current directory (use "sudo")
+* Move the file in ~/jacktrip-init.sh to the current directory (use "sudo mv")
 * Use the "ro" command to make the filesystem readonly
 * Reboot your Raspberry Pi